 man-running-analytics-banner

-The regulation of methylation pathways, is influenced by both genetic and environmental factors.
+The regulation of methylation pathways is influenced by both genetic and environmental factors.
 Genes encoding enzymes like DNA methyltransferases play a crucial role in determining the DNA methylation pattern, affecting gene expression - whether genes are turned on or off.
 However, environmental factors such as diet, exposure to toxins, and stress also impact methylation patterns.

 young-woman-running-with-city-and-mountain-in-the-background-i-screen